 Issuing a refund because the (alleged) customer on the other end of the telephone who is ranting with indignation, or making what sounds like a rational argument, tells you to issue it?
 Here comes trouble.

 We’ve seen a lot of crazy stuff here at E-Complish.
-We want to share with you our take about times when it’s smart to hesitate and think twice about issuing that refund…
+We want to share with you our take on times when it’s smart to hesitate and think twice about issuing that refund.

 One defrauding method we’ve seen is the “accidental” huge overpayment.
 It goes something like the following.

 A customer calls your business and says that she accidentally used her credit card to pay $10,000 when she owed $100, and she wants the overage refunded to her immediately.
 (Maybe this customer doesn’t do automatic monthly debiting from her account, so she needs to enter the amount to be paid manually every time the due date comes around).

 On the surface, it looks like she was momentarily distracted by her four-year-old or does “fat finger” typing, and by way of a typo entered too many zeros before hitting “enter”.
 But is that what’s really going on here?

 Let’s say that your customer service department goes ahead and authorizes the refund on the overage so that money goes instantly from your merchant account and into the customers.
 If this is a fraud, that customer then gets on the phone with her bank and disputes they’re allowing the money to be paid to you in the first place.
 The bank credits her account with (another) $10,000, then opens up a chargeback investigation against your company.
 Meanwhile, she quickly spends your $9,900.